reactos/reactos/reactos/include/ndk/readme.txt

    for the purpose of locating the actual name or definition of a structure (sometimes possible due to ASSERTs or debugging strings) is considered 'fair use' and will be a likely candidate.

-If your addition satsfies these points, then please submit it, and also include whether or not you would like to be credited for it.
+If your contribution satsfies these points, then please submit it to the author with the following
+statement:

+"
+Copyright Grant.
+I grant to you a perpetual (for the duration of the applicable copyright), worldwide, non-exclusive, no-charge, royalty-free, copyright license, without any obligation for accounting to me, to reproduce, prepare derivative works of, publicly display, publicly perform, sublicense, distribute, and implement my Contribution to the full extent of my copyright interest in the Contribution.
+"

+If you wish to be credited for your contribution (which the author is more than happy to do!), you should add:

+"As a condition of the copyright grant, you must include an attribution in any derivative work you make based on the Contribution.
+That attribution must include, at minimum, my name."

+This will allow you to have your name in the readme.txt file (which you are now reading).
+If you wish to remain anonymous, simply do not include this statement.

 3. USAGE